janhq/jan/plugin-core/README.md

 - `GetResourcesInfo`: Gets information about system resources.
 - `GetCurrentLoad`: Gets the current system load.

+## PluginService

+The `PluginService` enum includes plugin cycle handlers:

+- `OnStart`: Handler for starting.
+E.g. Create a collection.
+- `OnPreferencesUpdate`: Handler for preferences update.
+E.g. Update instances with new configurations.

 For more detailed information on each of these components, please refer to the source code.